 - the industrial zone will be equipped, modernised and redefined to create a business and employment district of high environmental and urban value.

-The various reflections are being finalised, so that the plans can be submitted to public inquiry.
-After the various official bodies have been consulted, the regional government will be able to adopt a master plan which will be put into effect immediately.
+The various reflections are being finalised, so that the modified plans can be presented to the public and after that can be approved in the form of a draft masterplan by the government.
+After the public inquiry and the consultation of the various official bodies, the regional government will be able to adopt a master plan which will be put into effect immediately.

 On the site, the first work will concern the introduction of utilities and the creation of a park with an area of 2.7 hectares.
-The budgets for this investment phase will come from the Beliris fund, with work due to start in 2018.
-The construction of housing and facilities will begin soon afterwards, extending over a period of 10 years.
+The budgets for this investment phase will come from the Beliris fund.
+The construction of housing and facilities will begin as soon as possible, extending over a period of around 12 years.